 Saint John River

-The Saint John River is ideal for all boating trips, offering many different water activities, including boating, kayaking and canoeing.
-The Saint John River runs 400 miles from its headwaters in the mountains of northern Maine.
-However, the section that attracts the boaters attention is the 75 miles between the river’s mouth at the port city of Saint John on the Bay of Fundy and the head of navigation at Fredericton.
-Boats departing from Nova Scotia can depart from Yarmouth and make for Grand Manan Island which is approximately 70 nautical miles.
+Boats departing from Nova Scotia can depart from Yarmouth and make for Grand Manan Island.
+This is approximately 70 nautical miles.
 From there, it’s only 50 miles to Saint John.
-Boating season begins in May and continues on into Autumn however, it can oftentimes be affected by the strength of the spring flow on the river.
-This rise in the river known as the Freshet, it comes from snowmelt in the hills of New Brunswick and Maine and varies in strength from year-to-year.
+Boating season begins in May and continues on into Autumn.
+However, it can oftentimes be affected by the strength of the spring flow on the river.
+This rise in the river known as the Freshet.
+It comes from snowmelt in the hills of New Brunswick and Maine and varies in strength from year-to-year.

 The Reversing Falls are a famous attraction for many boaters.
 It’s a series of rapids located on the Saint John River that runs through a narrow gorge before emptying into the Bay of Fundy.
-When planning to visit the falls or the city, there are plenty of docking options such as the Rothesay Yacht Club which has excellent facilities.
-There are places to dock farther up the river such as McCormack Cove located on the south side of Kennebecasis Island and Vance’s Beach where boats can anchor right up on the shore.
+When planning to visit the falls or the city, there are plenty of docking options.
+Check out the Rothesay Yacht Club which has excellent facilities.
+There are places to dock farther up the river such as McCormack Cove.
+It’s located on the south side of Kennebecasis Island and Vance’s Beach where boats can anchor right up on the shore.

 The city of Miramichi is located about 70 km inland from the Gulf of St. Lawrence.
 It runs around 250 km in length and is comprised of two branches, the Southwest Miramichi River and the Northwest Miramichi River.
-It holds two marinas, Station Wharf Marina located on the East side of the river and the Miramichi Boating Yacht Club which is on the west side of Douglastown.
+It holds two marinas, Station Wharf Marina located on the East side of the river.
+The Miramichi Boating Yacht Club is on the west side of Douglastown.
 These marinas are surrounded by restaurants, amenities for your watercraft and shopping.
 They both monitor Channel 68 on the Marine Radio.

 The Grand Lake